traumverloren/camping-in-iceland/README.md

-Of course, I checked out other camper rentals, but felt the Happer Camper setup for the [smallest van (Happy 1 Auto)](https://happycampers.is/camper/happy-1-auto/) (built-in "kitchen" with sink & fridge, foldup bed/couch, usb ports in the back of the van, heater!) & that wifi is included in the rental was a great deal.
-The final thing thing that won me over was that I could get it with an automatic transmission!
+Of course, I checked out other camper rentals, but felt the Happer Camper setup for the [smallest van (Happy 1 Auto)](https://happycampers.is/camper/happy-1-auto/) (built-in "kitchen" with sink & fridge, foldup bed/couch, usb ports in the back of the van, heater!) & that wifi/gps is included in the rental was a great deal.
+The final thing that won me over was that I could get it with an automatic transmission!

+It is advertised as a 1-2 person camper.
+If you are planning to rent a small camper van like this for 2 people, beware that it is going to be cozy sleeping together & limited storage for 2 people in the van.
+Make sure you like spending a lot of close time together beforehand 😅.
+I felt it was great for one person though.

 https://user-images.githubusercontent.com/9959680/131902507-43ab78ac-ef16-4b5c-88c4-a7c35154f731.mp4

 As you can see in my video above, I really fell in love with this little VW Caddy.
 (I named him Karl the camper, btw) It was easy to drive and as long as I didn't go on too rough of a gravel road (some campsite roads are brutal 😅) the 2WD little chariot was a dream to drive & live in for a week!

+I ended up paying for their [Happiest bundle](https://happycampers.is/campers/extras/) at an extra 60 euros/day to have the full insurance coverage (& peace of mind) & any extras I'd like for the camper.
+I ended up adding a bluetooth portable speaker (was a great idea!), camp chair, camp table, & an extra sleeping bag to my camper.

 ---